vikrambindal/spring-jwt/README.md

           "password": "YOUR PASSWORD"
         }
       ```
-    - GET /v1/greet : Secured resource that greets the user for a valid authenticated JWT Token
+    - GET /v1/greet : Secured resource for ADMIN or USER role that greets the user for a valid authenticated JWT Token
       - Header:
       ```
         Authorization: Bearer <YOUR JWT TOKEN>